 Firebox Repair and Rebuild Costs

-The firebox takes tremendous heat stress.
-When I see deteriorated fireboxes, I know the homeowner has been enjoying their fireplace regularly (which is excellent), but it now needs attention.
+The firebox takes a beating from the heat.
+When I see a firebox that's worn down, I know the homeowner has been using their fireplace a lot, which is great, but now it needs some attention.

 | Firebox Service | Cost Range | Details |